postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 The mock call log lists an overview of calls made to the mock url, together with request and response details you can drill down into.

 Mock call log entries indicate the time a request was sent, the request method and path, and a response overview.
-Select an entry to see more detail on request headers and body, or response headers and body.
+Select an entry for more details about the request headers and body, or response headers and body.

 Use the search field to find particular calls.
 Use the refresh icon <img alt="Refresh icon" src="https://assets.postman.com/postman-docs/icon-refresh-v9-5.jpg#icon" width="14px"> at the top of the list to view up to date requests.